 1 teaspoon ground cumin

-2 ripe plantains, peeled and sliced about 1/2-inch thick
+2 ripe plantains, peeled and cut diagonally into slices about 1/2-inch thick

-Cooking Tip: When purchasing plantains, look for plantains that are yellow- and black-spotted, a perfect sign of ripeness.
+Cooking Tip: When shopping for plantains, look for ones that are yellow- and black-spotted, a perfect sign of ripeness.

 Cooking in Color

 This digest-size recipe booklet includes 27 healthful recipes, all including fruits, vegetables, or both.
 Each recipe is accompanied by a vibrant photograph, and the recipes are organized by color.
 Also included is a fruit/veggie storage guide and a fruit/veggie equivalency guide.